daos-stack/daos/docs/QSG/qemu-vms.md

     cert: /etc/daos/certs/admin.crt
     key: /etc/daos/certs/admin.key
 ```
 Then update the agent config file `/etc/daos/daos_agent.yml` on daos-client.
+You may need to update "access\_points" if the hostname of daos-server is different.
 ```
 name: daos_server
 access_points: